rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/advanced_settings.md

 ![ac](http://git.rtcamp.com/uploads/rtbiz/rtbiz-helpdesk/78523d4141/ac.png)

 iii.
 Adult ticket will be displayed to only those users who have adult content allowed in their profile.
-Staff members have the option to to allow or disallow tickets with adult content in their profile section.
+Staff members have the option to allow or disallow tickets with adult content in their profile section.

 ![helpdesk_adultcontent_preference](http://git.rtcamp.com/uploads/rtbiz/rtbiz-helpdesk/f7deaddd04/helpdesk_adultcontent_preference.png)